klaviyo/klaviyo-react-native-sdk/.github/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to the Klaviyo SDK!
+Thank you for considering contributing to the Klaviyo React Native SDK!

 We welcome your contributions and strive to respond in a timely manner.
 In return, we ask that you do your **due diligence** to answer your own questions using public resources, and check for related issues (including